One Solution

 I walk over to my pack and touch the black stone with my right front leg.

-I wonder where Nival has gone.
+I wonder where Ehraval has gone.

-But I don’t expect to find a way home.
+I’m sure that I can help the Bizra, but I don’t expect to find a way home.

 “Wish me well,” I say to the others.